 Other unique spring and summer happenings in town include the Palisade International Honeybee Festival in April, the Brews & Cruise Festival in May and the Palisade Bluegrass & Roots Festival and Colorado Lavender Festival in June.

 Come winter, a wonderland of adventure awaits in Palisade.
 Spend your days enjoying world-class cross-country skiing, ice fishing or snow mobiling on top of the Earth’s largest flat-top mountain, the Grand Mesa.
 Or, head over to Powderhorn Mountain Resort for downhill skiing and snowboarding, all less than an hour away.
-Finish your day with fresh farm-to-table cuisine, award-winning wine and spirits from one of our local hotspots, or plan ahead for a delicious experience at the Winter Winemaker Dinners hosted by Palisade Café 11.0.
+Finish your day with fresh farm-to-table cuisine, award-winning wine and spirits from one of many local hot spots.